SW-g16/sw/documentation/domain-modelling.md

 This would allow for mapping how closely assembly voting matches the desires of the populace at a given point in time.

 ## Ontology Construction Methodology

-	// 215 / 100-200 words
-	// Description of the methodology that is used in the construction of the ontology

 ### Vocabulary Definition Process